ankkho/aws-node-elasticache-vpc/README.md

 ### Getting Started

-In order to install and run this example you need an AWS account properly configured on your system.
+In order to install and run this example you need an AWS accounts credentials configured with your system.
 To get started with AWS account configuration, please follow this [link](https://serverless.com/framework/docs/providers/aws/guide/credentials/)

-1. Clone repo and install npm packages
+1. Clone serverless-elasticache and install npm packages
 ```
 git clone git@github.com:ankkho/serverless-elasticache.git
 cd serverless-elasticache